-Bfile NChar (Oracle9 i and later only)
+Bfile NChar (Oracle9i and later only)

 Blob Number

 Char NVarChar2 (Oracle9i and later only)

 Clob Raw

-Date TimeStamp (Oracle9 i and later only)
+Date TimeStamp (Oracle9i and later only)

 Float VarChar

 Long VarChar2

 LongRaw

 The Oracle 10g interface also supports BINARY_FLOAT and BINARY_DOUBLE datatypes.
 These are IEEE floating-point types that pass the work of performing floating-point computations to the operating system, providing greater efficiency for large computations.

-Accessing Unicode data retrieve data in both ANSI/DI convert data between Unicode command text is sent to the da sing the O90 or O10 database interface, InfoMaker can connect, save, and rieve data in both ANSI/DBCS and Unicode databases, but it does not nvert data between Unicode and ANSI/DBCS.
-When character data or mmand text is sent to the database, InfoMaker sends a Unicode string.
-The iver must guarantee that the data is saved as Unicode data correctly.
-When

-InfoMaker retrieves character data, it assumes the data is Unicode.
+Using the O90 or O10 database interface, InfoMaker can connect, save, and retrieve data in both ANSI/DBCS and Unicode databases, but it does not convert data between Unicode and ANSI/DBCS.
+When character data or command text is sent to the database, InfoMaker sends a Unicode string.
+The driver must guarantee that the data is saved as Unicode data correctly.
+When InfoMaker retrieves character data, it assumes the data is Unicode.

-Using the O84 database interface, InfoMaker detects whether the Oracle client variable NLS LANG is set.
-If the variable is set to a value that requires UTF-8 or DBCS characters, InfoMaker converts command text (such as SELECT \ FROM emp) to the appropriate character set before sending the command to the database.
+Using the O84 database interface, InfoMaker detects whether the Oracle client variable NLS_LANG is set.
+If the variable is set to a value that requires UTF-8 or DBCS characters, InfoMaker converts command text (such as SELECT FROM emp) to the appropriate character set before sending the command to the database.
 However, if DisableBind is set to 0 (the default), InfoMaker always binds string data as Unicode data.
 Using O84, you can set the DisableUnicode database parameter to 1 to retrieve data as an ANSI string.